 - Focus on what is going on around you!
-A paceline is not the place to allow your mind to wander! - Try to maintain a distance of three to six feet behind the rider you follow - Do NOT overlap the wheel in front (which is the fast way to roadrash) - Control your speed by sitting up, feathering brakes (lightly!) and/or slowing your cadence - Do NOT stare at the wheel in front of you - Look beyond the rider's left shoulder (in front of you) so you can see if someone ahead swerves or hits a bump - Ideally, look 2 or 3 riders ahead to anticipate problems - As the line picks up speed going downhill, open up space between yourself and the rider in front - With greater speed comes greater efficiency of drafting and less time to react to any tricky situation that might arise
+A paceline is not the place to allow your mind to wander! - Try to maintain a distance of three feet behind the rider you follow - Do NOT overlap the wheel in front (the fast way to road rash!) - Control your speed by sitting up, feathering your brakes (lightly!), and/or slowing your cadence -but DO NOT STOP PEDALING - Do NOT stare at the wheel in front of you - Look beyond the rider's left shoulder (in front of you) so that you can see if someone ahead swerves or hits a bump - Ideally, look 2 or 3 riders ahead to anticipate problems - As the line picks up speed going downhill, open up space between yourself and the rider in front - With greater speed comes greater efficiency of drafting but less time to react to any tricky situation that might arise

-PACELINE RULESAND ETTIQUITTE
+PACELINE RULES AND ETTIQUITTE